-Despite the existing efforts, two limitations remain toward achieving the efficiency and effectiveness in patch tracing.
-(1) First, existing methods cannot effectively handle long diff code of a commit, which is essential when the commit message is non-informative.
-Some existing works (e.g., PatchFinder) have used language models on the code diff; however, they rely on older language models with a 512-token context window (e.g., BERT~\cite{wang2022vcmatch}, CodeBERT~\cite{dunlap2024vfcfinder}, BertScore + CodeReviewer~\cite{li2024patchfinder}).
-Given that an average diff contains 15,000 tokens, these methods have to discard 97\% tokens in the diff code.
-On the other hand, while modern LLMs for embedding\footnote{We here respectively point out that general LLMs (e.g., CodeLlama, StarCoder, ChatGPT) and LLMs for embedding (e.g., VoyageAI, GritLM, CodeXEmbed) are two different families of models.
-The embedding models require additional training, and we cannot simply use general LLM models for embedding.} (e.g., VoyageAI~\cite{voyage}, CodeXEmbed~\cite{liu2024codexembed}, OpenAI code embedding~\cite{openai_embedding}) support longer context lengths, it remains unclear how to effectively leverage this capability.
-In particular, the computational cost increases linearly with context length, raising an open question about how to balance the effectiveness and efficiency.
-(2) Second, we are not aware of existing work that scale to the full repository with a satisfactory accuracy.
-Most existing works~\cite{li2024patchfinder,tan2021locating,wang2022vcmatch} report an unrealistic score (i.e., recall@K) by randomly sampling 5,000 negative commits.
-This approach significantly underestimates the time cost and overestimates the retrieval score when applied to larger repositories (38\% repositories in our data contain more than 5,000 commits).
-It remains unclear how to achieve a satisfactory score on the full repository.
+Despite these efforts, two limitations remain in achieving both efficiency and effectiveness in patch tracing.
+(1) Existing methods cannot effectively handle the long diff code of a commit, which is critical when the commit message is non-informative.
+Some works (e.g., PatchFinder) have used language models on the code diff; however, they rely on older models with a 512-token context window (e.g., BERT~\cite{wang2022vcmatch}, CodeBERT~\cite{dunlap2024vfcfinder}, BertScore + CodeReviewer~\cite{li2024patchfinder}).
+Given that an average diff contains 15,000 tokens, these methods must discard a large amount of the diff tokens.
+While modern LLMs for embedding\footnote{We distinguish between general LLMs (e.g., CodeLlama, StarCoder, ChatGPT) and LLMs for embedding (e.g., VoyageAI, GritLM, CodeXEmbed), as the latter require specialized training; general LLMs cannot simply be used for embedding.} (e.g., VoyageAI~\cite{voyage}, CodeXEmbed~\cite{liu2024codexembed}, OpenAI code embedding~\cite{openai_embedding}) support much longer contexts, simply applying an LLM with a long context window is insufficient, due to the high computational cost of LLM inference.
+(2) No existing work, to our knowledge, achieves satisfactory accuracy when scaling to the full repository.
+Most prior works~\cite{li2024patchfinder,tan2021locating,wang2022vcmatch} report recall@K scores using only 5,000 randomly sampled negative commits.
+This evaluation method significantly underestimates the runtime and overestimates retrieval accuracy on large repositories (38\% of repositories in our data have more than 5,000 commits).